 The most useful dashboards are real-time dashboards, which update their visualizations minute-by-minute.
 By implementing real-time dashboards, you can monitor the status of whatever data you’re tracking as it happens.
 This allows you to notice issues as they arise.
 The ability to discover issues in real time allows you to address them quickly.

 Especially in a fast-paced supply chain, fixing issues quickly is a must.
 It reduces the number of setbacks you could face, such as warehouses with too much inventory or shipments that arrive late.
 There are many other benefits to utilizing real-time dashboards, like monitoring KPIs, driving accountability, as well as saving employees time and money.

-Get our Business Analytics Software Requirements Template
+Get our Visual Analytics Tools Requirements Template

 Integration with Multiple Data Sources

 In order to visualize data about various processes, you have to gather them from wherever you collect and store them.
 This means your visual analysis tool needs to be able to communicate with all of the different data sources you have.
 This allows data visualization tools to pull that data, analyze it and visualize it.